 If you need a colposcopy

 A colposcopy is a more detailed look at your cervix.
 It is similar to having cervical screening.
-But it is carried out in an out-patient department in a hospital.

 Inadequate or unsatisfactory sample

 If you get an inadequate or unsatisfactory result, it does not mean there is something wrong.

 This type of result means that the lab could not process your screening test sample.

 This may be because: